v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - You have to use Exchange Online PowerShell to enable mailbox audit logging.
 You can't use the Office 365 Security &amp; Compliance Center or the Exchange admin center.

-- After you enable mailbox audit logging for a mailbox, access to the mailbox and certain admin and delegate actions are logged by default.
-To log actions taken by the mailbox owner, you must specify which owner actions to audit.
-See the "More info" section to see a list of actions that are logged after mailbox audit logging is enabled, and which actions are available for each type of user logon.

 - You can't enable mailbox audit logging for the mailbox that's associated with an Office 365 Group or a team in Microsoft Teams.

 - An administrator who has been assigned the Full Access permission to a user's mailbox is considered a delegate user.